Move over red velvet cake. There’s a new take on a classic southern sweet – Blue Velvet Cupcakes!

 One sweet and eye-pleasing treat that has been on my baking radar is Blue Velvet cake.
 I’ve been seeing beautiful versions online, and I recently spotted Blue Velvet cupcakes at my favorite local bakery.
 I love the idea of a striking blue cake, but many recipes yield a misleading result.
 Some cakes are teal, or more turquoise than blue.
 Upon viewing my first completed batch, I thought “green around the gills” -which is an idiom I use when someone looks ill.
 I was seeing sickly greenish-blue cupcakes.
 I had followed the recipe’s exact specifications…and although it was blue-ish, it was not the blue that I had expected.

 The problem lies in the food coloring of course, but it is easily remedied.
-With a little modification, I found a shade that was very pleasing, and a little more appetizing.
+With a little modification, and thanks to Art 101, I found a shade that was very pleasing.
+And a little more appetizing.

 My “Blue-Jeans blue” coloring recipe 1 tablespoon of Wilton’s royal blue food coloring gel and the secret ingredient…